ikhwanperwira/cctv-yolo/README.md

 ### Prerequisites

-Before using CCTV YOLO, ensure you have the following in `requirements.txt`
+Before using CCTV YOLO, ensure you have the following in `requirements.txt` and `Python ≥ 3.9.5`.

 ### Installation